sandywalker/webui-popover/README.md

 	content:'',//content of the popover,content can be function closeable:false,//display close button or not
 	padding:true,//content padding
-	iframe:false,//iframe or not
+	type:'html',//content type, values:'html','iframe','async'
-	url:''//if not empty ,plugin will load content by url, 'content' option will be ignored }
+	url:''//if not empty ,plugin will load content by url }
 ```